0Bharat9/TR-104/README.md

 └── README.md              # This overview document
 ```

-## 📞 Contact & Next Steps

-This training provided a solid foundation in cybersecurity operations and prepared me for immediate contribution to security teams.
-The combination of theoretical knowledge and hands-on experience with enterprise tools makes this training directly applicable to real-world SOC environments.

 ---

 **Training Location:** SafeAeon Inc, Mohali, Punjab
 **Program Duration:** 6 months
 **Completion Status:** in Progress